CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/Getting-Started-with-Azure-Arc.md

     ![](media/connected-azure-arc.png "Connected to Arc")

 ## Task 3: Onboard Kubernetes Cluster to Azure Arc
 In this task, we will learn to onboard local kubernetes cluster to Azure Arc.
 So, here we onboard **MicroK8s** kubernetes cluster to Azure ARC which is hosted on **ubuntu-k8s** VM .

-1. From the start menu of the ARCHOST VM, search for **putty** and open it with double click or other way.
+For this task, Microk8s kubernetes cluster is already configured, also Arc enabled CLI extensions are installed.

+If you have closed the putty after completing **task 2**, then perform first 6 steps of task 2 again and then jump to this task.

+1. Update the Arc enabled Kubernetes CLI extensions:
+    ```az extension update --name connectedk8s
+       az extension update --name k8sconfiguration
+    ```

+1.